-Figure 2.
-Example of Inappropriate Focus on Existing CONOPS Inappropriate Focus on a Single Warfighting Domain
+Inappropriate Focus on a Single Warfighting Domain

 By the time an AoA begins, a DoD lead component (most often, one of the services) has been designated and has been given responsibility for conducting the analysis.
-That component will have played a key role in analyzing the capability need and developing the ICD; it will also have had to identify a possible range of feasible alternatives in support of the MDD.20 There are many reasons behind the designation of DoD lead component: for example, the availability of technology development expertise, personnel, models and simulations, and budget.
-Often, the nature of the capability need documented in the ICD makes the choice of a lead service "obvious."
-To explore this phenomenon further would require a detailed look at the role of the services in the various processes that provide input to the definition of capability gaps and needs 22-an assessment well beyond the bounds of this study.
+That component will have played a key role in analyzing the capability need and developing the ICD; it will also have had to identify a possible range of feasible alternatives in support of the MDD (USD[AT&L], 2010).
+There are many reasons behind the designation of a DoD lead component: for example, the availability of technology development expertise, personnel, models and simulations, and budget.
+Often, the nature of the capability need documented in the ICD makes the choice of a lead service "obvious."9 To explore this phenomenon further would require a detailed look at the role of the services in the various processes that provide input to the definition of capability gaps and needs (see Frittman et al., 2013)-an assessment well beyond the bounds of this study.